U.S., Coalition Continue Strikes Against ISIS

 From a Combined Joint Task Force Operation Inherent Resolve News Release

-SOUTHWEST ASIA, March 20, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+SOUTHWEST ASIA, May 7, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, conducting 29 strikes consisting of 76 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Officials reported details of yesterday's strikes, noting that assessments of results are based on initial reports.

 Strikes in Syria

 In Syria, coalition military forces conducted 23 strikes consisting of 37 engagements against ISIS targets:

 -- Near Dayr Az Zawr, 10 strikes destroyed eight ISIS oil tankers, four ISIS wellheads, two unmanned-aerial-system facilities and an ISIS barge.

 -- Near Palmyra, a strike engaged an ISIS tactical unit.